 One of them, the red-head, looks up from her phone with wide eyes.
 "Cas just texted.
 She's on the roof and they're following her up."

 "That stupid idiot!
 I told-" No. Move now, complain later.
 I rush back toward the building whose fire escape I'd left her on, except I approach from the street side instead of the alley side.
 The mob is in the alley, and if that idiot isn't going to hold the bottleneck I gave her, there isn't any point in me flanking them.
 Instead, I approach it from the front where there's a fancy stone facade with deep grooves between the slabs.
 Have I mentioned that I'm getting tired of climbing buildings?
 I can feel the cold stone through my gloves.
 At least the rest of me is staying warm.

-I make it up and peek over the edge to see this Cassie chick standing with her back to an AC and hands to her mouth as five men approach.
+I make it up and peek over the edge to see this Cassie chick standing with her back to an air exchanger, chewing on her nails as five men approach.
 I take a deep, fetid breath and then heave myself the rest of the way up.
 "Wow!"
 I say through my grimace.
 "All of you came up here to join the Seventh Story Club with me?
 I'm flattered, but I have to warn you this is just a fling.
 I'm married to my job."